Age: 42 Years

 Some Lesser Known Facts About Sudarsan Pattnaik

 - Sudarsan Pattnaik was born into a low-income family in Puri, Odisha.
-He had to leave his studies after completing 6th standard.
+He had to leave his studies mid-way due to lack of funds.

-- Since the age of 7, Sudarsan started drawing sculptures on the sand because he loved drawing and colouring.
+- When Sudarsan was 7 years old, he started drawing sculptures on the sand; because he loved drawing and colouring.
 In an interview, he revealed that due to poor financial conditions, he could not afford colours, pencils, papers, etc. So he made Puri Beach his canvas and created wonders on it.

 - In his childhood, he used to work as a labourer in his neighbour’s house to contribute to his family’s income.